Decline and modernization of the Ottoman Empire: 1808–1839 Mahmud II

 Mahmud II had to deal with multiple issues inherited from generations past.
 These issues lasted all through his reign.
 Shortly, the Eastern Question with Russia, England, and France, and military problems arising from mutinous Janissaries and factious Ulemas.
 He also faced numerous internal conflicts with Egyptians, Wahabbis, Serbians, Albanians, Greeks, and Syrians, and had administrative problems from rebellious Pashas, who would fain have founded new kingdoms on the ruins of the House of Osman.

 Mahmud understood the growing problems of the state and the approaching overthrow of the monarchy and began to deal with the problems as he saw them.
 For example, he closed the Court of Confiscations, and took away much of the power of the Pashas.
 He personally set an example of reform by regularly attending the Divan, or state council.
 The practice of the sultan's avoiding the Divan had been introduced two centuries prior, during the reign of Suleiman I, and was considered to be one of the causes of the decline of the Empire.
 Mahmud II also addressed some of the worst abuses connected with the Vakifs, by placing their revenues under state administration.
 However, he did not venture to apply this vast mass of property to the general purposes of the government.

 Serbs, 1810s

-In 1804 the Serbian Revolution against Ottoman rule erupted in the Balkans, running in parallel with the Napoleonic invasion.
-By 1817, when the revolution ended, Serbia was raised to the status of self-governing monarchy under nominal Ottoman suzerainty.
+In 1804 the First Serbian Uprising against Ottoman rule erupted in the Balkans, marking the beginning of the Serbian Revolution.
+Although initially the uprising was suppressed in 1813, the Serbian revolutionary movement resumed with the Second Serbian Uprising in 1815, led by Miloš Obrenović.By 1817, when the revolution ended, Serbia was raised to the status of self-governing monarchy under nominal Ottoman suzerainty.
 In 1821 the First Hellenic Republic became the first Balkan country to achieve its independence from the Ottoman Empire.
 It was officially recognized by the Porte in 1829, after the end of the Greek War of Independence.